-33270 Global Missions through the Church 4 hrs

-A seminar exploring the practice of international missions.
-After a study of biblical, theological, historical, and contemporary issues in international missions, students develop a strategy for implementing or enhancing involvement in and support of international missions.
+33270 Global Missions through the Church 4 hrs A seminar exploring the practice of international missions.
+After a study of biblical, theological, historical, and contemporary issues in international missions students

 33330 Missiology 4 hrs

 An advanced exploration of the biblical basis of missions through an analysis of selected texts beginning with God's mission in the Old Testament and its continuation in the Gospels and the Book of Acts.
 Biblical missiological concepts expressed in the epistles will be identified, exegeted and interpreted.
 Contemporary issues in missions such as contextualization, syncretism, and pluralism will be examined biblically.
 Modern missiological methods and ideas such as Church Planting Movements, the Camel Method, Any3, and T4T will also be analyzed biblically.